Trucking IoT Use Case

 The company needs a way to process both of these streams of data and combine them in such a way that data from the truck is combined with the most up-to-date congestion data.
 Additionally, they want to run some analysis on the data so that it can make sure trucks are traveling on time but also keeping cargo safe.
 Oh, and this also needs to be done in real-time!

 Why real-time?
-The trucking company benefits by having a system in place that injests data from multiple sources, correlates these independant sources of data, runs analysis and intelligently reports on important events going on and even actions that the company can do to immediately improve the situation.
-This even includes catching imminent truck breakdowns before they occur and analyzing driving habits to predit accidents before the driver gets into one!
+The trucking company benefits by having a system in place that ingests data from multiple sources, correlates these independent sources of data, runs analysis and intelligently reports on important events going on and even actions that the company can do to immediately improve the situation.
+This even includes catching imminent truck breakdowns before they occur and analyzing driving habits to predict accidents before the driver gets into one!

 Sounds like an important task – this is where Storm comes in.

 At a high level, our data pipeline requirement looks like the following.